Pr1ncee/queue-bot/README.md

 3. Create `.env` file in the repo root directory according to the `.env.sample`.

-4. Enter a valid password in both `.env` & `redis.conf` files for Redis database.

-5. Run the following command in your terminal:
+4. To start the bot, run the following command in your terminal:

     ```shell
-    docker compose up --build
+    make start
     ```
-6. To run tests, use the following command:

-    ```shell
-    make test
-    ```

-7. To start the bot in your Telegram group:
+5. To start the bot in your Telegram group:
    - Search for "QueueBot" in Telegram.
    - Add the bot to your group.
    - Type `/start 'group name'` to initialize the bot.